jellozon/rocksack-crossen/README.md

-If anyone ever reads this: This is just my Bands Webside, nothing special going on. thank you
+If anyone ever reads this: This is just my Bands Website, nothing special going on. thank you